carlwittmann/carlwittmann.github.io/index.md

 # By declaring these variables, you can include a button that links to an external website or to media.
 about_button: https://github.com/saragong/hello # the link
-about_button_label: get hello # the label on the button
+about_button_label: github # the label on the button

 # optional portfolio section ------------------------------------------